-We have reviewed our compensation policies and practices to determine where they create risks that are reasonably likely to have a material adverse effect on the Company or the Partnership.
-In connection with this risk assessment, the Compensation Committee reviewed the design of our compensation and benefits program and related policies and the potential risks that could be created by the programs and determined that certain features of such programs and corporate governance generally help mitigate risk.
-Among the factors considered were the mix of cash and equity compensation, the balance between short- and long-term objectives of incentive compensation, the degree to which programs provided for discretion to determine payout amounts and general governance structure.
+We have reviewed our compensation policies and practices to determine where they create risks that are reasonably likely to have a material adverse effect on our Company.
+In connection with this risk assessment, we reviewed the design of our compensation and benefits program and related policies and the potential risks that could be created by the programs and determined that certain features of our programs and corporate governance generally help mitigate risk.
+Among the factors considered were the mix of cash and equity compensation, the balance between short- and long-term objectives of our incentive compensation, the degree to which programs provided for discretion to determine payout amounts and our general governance structure.

-The Compensation Committee believes that its approach of evaluating overall business performance and implementation of company objectives assist in mitigating excessive risk-taking that could harm the value of the Company or the Partnership or reward poor judgment by our executives.
-Several features of our compensation programs reflect sound risk management practices.
-The Compensation Committee believes the overall compensation program provides a reasonable balance between short- and long-term objectives, which helps mitigate the risk of excessive risk-taking in the short term.
+Our Compensation Committee believes that our approach of evaluating overall business performance and implementation of company objectives assist in mitigating excessive risk-taking that could harm our value or reward poor judgment by our executives.
+Several features of our programs reflect sound risk management practices.
+The Compensation Committee believes our overall compensation program provides a reasonable balance between short and long-term objectives, which helps mitigate the risk of excessive risk-taking in the short term.
 Further, with respect to our incentive compensation programs, the metrics that determine ultimate value are associated with total company value and avoid an environment that might cause pressure to meet specific financial or individual performance goals.
 In addition, the performance criteria reviewed by the Compensation Committee in determining cash bonuses are based on overall individual performance relative to continually evolving company objectives, and the Compensation Committee uses its subjective judgment in setting bonus levels for our officers.
-This is based on the Compensation Committee's belief that applying company-wide objectives encourages decision making that is in the best long-term interests of the Company and our shareholders as a whole.
-The multi-year vesting of equity awards for executive compensation discourages excessive risk-taking and properly accounts for the time horizon of risk.
-Accordingly, the Compensation Committee concluded that the compensation policies and practices for all employees, including the Named Executive Officers, do not create policies that are reasonably likely to have a material adverse effect on the Company or the Partnership.
+This is based on the Compensation Committee's belief that applying company-wide objectives encourages decision making that is in the best long-term interests of our Company and our stakeholders as a whole.
+The multi-year vesting of our equity awards for executive compensation discourage excessive risk-taking and properly accounts for the time horizon of risk.
+Accordingly, the Compensation Committee concluded that our compensation policies and practices for all employees, including the Named Executive Officers, do not create policies that are reasonably likely to have a material adverse effect on our Company.